kubernetes101/pib-dev/labs/advanced-labs/voe/README.md

 ### Update fleet creation script

 - Add the following lines to vm/setup/pre-flux.sh and replace the values in [] with the names of the resources created above.
-  - This will run on the fleet vm/s during setup and will create the voe namespace and required k8s secret.
+  - This will run on the fleet vm/s during setup and will create the `voe` namespace and required K8s secret.
   - The VM uses Managed Identity to retrieve the connection string values from the IoT Hub.

 - Do NOT run this fence!